That dollar amount results from a 16.3% increase from $9.1 billion four years earlier in 2021.

 Figures are shown at the more granular six-digit Harmonized Tariff System code level, for more precise product identification.

-Colorado’s top 10 exports accounted for about one-third (33.1%) of the overall value of the state’s global shipments.
+Colorado’s top 10 exports approached one-third (30.9%) of the overall value of the state’s global shipments.

 More Key Facts about Colorado’s International Trade